braincore/marchitect/README.md

 ## Testing

 Tests are run against real SSH connections, which unfortunately makes it difficult to run in a CI environment.
+Travis CI is not enabled for this reason.
-You can specify SSH credentials either as a user/pass pair or user/private_key.
+When running tests through `py.test` or `tox`, you can specify SSH credentials either as a user/pass pair or user/private_key.
 For example:

 ```
 SSH_USER=username SSH_HOST=localhost SSH_PRIVATE_KEY=~/.ssh/id_rsa SSH_PRIVATE_KEY_PASSWORD=*** py.test